SirSgtCire/Story-Engine/README.md

 - We do NOT define Beats in our Algorithm, to give our output enough flexibility in finalizing the writing of our story.

 We have now answered all building block questions for all our defined layers of story.
-- This means we now need to generate our Rough Draft Output using our Matrix dataset.
+- We now generate our Rough Draft Output using our Matrix dataset, containing card interpretations and game round results.

 ## Installation
 Blah